MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 - [Configuring Application Authenticity](#configuring-application-authenticity)

 ## Application Authenticity Flow
-By default, the application-authenticity security check is run during the application's runtime registration to MobileFirst Server, which occurs the first time an instance of the application attempts to connect to the server, the authenticity challenge does not occur again.
+By default, the application-authenticity security check is run during the application's runtime registration to {{ site.data.keys.mf_server }}, which occurs the first time an instance of the application attempts to connect to the server, the authenticity challenge does not occur again.

 See [Configuring application authenticity](#configuring-application-authenticity) to learn how to customize this behavior.